Using GO for volunteers

 And keep your GO account secure by following these tips:

-• Don't share your username and password with anyone else.
+• Don't share your login details with anyone else.

 • Choose a strong password and change it regularly.